 - Game management units.

 - Walk in hunting areas.

 - Nautical charts.

 - River flood stages.

-It is clear from the above list that OnX provides much more additional information to its user compared to Hunstand.
+OnX vs Hunstand: It is clear from the above list that OnX provides much more additional information to its user compared to Hunstand.
 But there are other features available in Hunstand that are worth noticing.
-First is the stand reservation system and second is trail camera management.
+First is the stand reservation system and the second is trail camera management.

 Stand reservation system

-Now this is a great feature by hunstand.
+Now, this is a great feature of the handstand.
 With the stand reservation system from Hunstand, you can easily manage stands in a hunting area.